-On this day 69 years ago, the Everglades National Park in Florida was dedicated —the first U.S. national park created to protect a fragile ecosystem.
+On this day 70 years ago, the Everglades National Park in Florida was dedicated—the first U.S. national park created to protect a fragile ecosystem.
 Visited by a million people each year, it is the third-largest national park of any outside Alaska.
 The “River of Grass” wetlands cover 2,357 square miles (6,100 sq km) and contain the largest mangrove habitat in the western hemisphere.
-WATCH a 3-min. tour… (1947)
+ENJOY a 3-min video tour on the anniversary… (1947)

 In 2000, the US Congress voted overwhelmingly to approve a $7.8 billion project to restore the Florida Everglades and undo a half-century of human impact.
 Rep. Clay Shaw, R-Florida, called the plan “the biggest environmental restoration project in the history of the world.”

 MORE Good News on this Date:

 - American abolitionist Harriet Tubman escaped from slavery (1849)

 - The 13th Amendment to the U.S. Constitution was signed, which formally abolished slavery in the nation (1865)